 You need to establish an obviously different identity using a "clean" version of your name (with your middle name or middle initial or nickname or something else to make your name different).

-Google your name, all the variations, and choose the one you like the best that has the fewest unsavy web pages and people associated with it - that's the "clean" professional version of your name.
-Use that name for your LinkedIn Profile, your job applications, and your resumes..
+Google your name, all the variations, and choose the one you like the best that has the fewest unsavvy web pages and people associated with it - that's the "clean" professional version of your name.
+Use that name for your LinkedIn Profile, your job applications, and your resumes.

 Think of the famous Star Wars actor "James Earl Jones" - in real life, his friends probably called him "Jim Jones" or "Jimmy Jones" - both very common names.
 But, as an actor, he needs to be unique and memorable, so he uses his full name.
 And he is both unique and memorable.

 Make that "clean" name your professional identity.
-Publicize it in LinkedIn, Google+, and your Indeed Resume.
-Use it where ever you want to make a professional impression.
+Claim that name in LinkedIn and Twitter, and your other professional online visibility.
+Use that name in your email signature, on your business/networking cards, and where ever you want to make a professional impression.

 Your LinkedIn Profile is your first line of defense (because you control what it shows the world), and it is free.
-Reach Job-Hunt's LinkedIn for Job Search articles for how to use it.
+Read Job-Hunt's Guide to LinkedIn for Job Search for help doing it.

 Love to make nasty political comments in your local newspaper, don't use your clean name.
 Use a different identity (your nasty political identity).